-Keynotes Speeches provide a broad overview of an important subject.
+In Keynotes Speeches I provide a broad overview of an important subject.
 The audience is large and diverse in its makeup.
 But they all have in common the high relevance of the subject matter.
-Keynote Speeches are thirty to forty-five minutes in duration.
+Keynote Speeches are forty-five to sixty minutes in duration.
 Add to that a Question & Answer period of fifteen to twenty minutes.
-All Keynotes are customized to the needs of the customer.
+I customize Keynotes to the needs of the customer.

-Topic Talks focus on specific subject areas fundamental to cross-border collaboration, such as: communication, decision making, leadership, processes.
+In Topic Talks I focus on specific subject areas fundamental to cross-border collaboration, such as communication, decision making, leadership, processes.
 In Topic Talks we address three questions: Where we differ in our approaches?
 What kinds of miscommunication and problems can occur?
 How can we best anticipate and resolve those problems?
-Topic Talks are customized to the needs of the customer and highly interactive.
+I customize Topic Talks to the needs of the customer.
+They are highly interactive.

-Question & Answer Sessions focus on specific situations in which collaboration is critical to overall success, but where things are not going as smoothly as they should.
-Q&As have a duration of two to four hours.
+In Question & Answer Sessions we focus on specific situations in which collaboration is critical to overall success, but where things are not going as smoothly as they should.
+Q&A Sessions have a duration of two to four hours.
 The goal is to discover practical solutions to concrete problems.
-All Q&A Sessions are customized to the needs of the customer and highly interactive.
+I customize Q&A Sessions to the needs of the customer.
+They are highly interactive.

 I help colleagues to understand cultural differences:

 CI is both tool and platform for sustained learning.
-It offers access to my core knowledge about the American and the German business cultures.
-Independent of location and time zone.
-Members of your organization enter, exit and re-enter.
-According to their priorities, time limits, and attention span.
-They respond to Surveys and Case Studies.
-Engage with me and their peers via Ask CI.
-Read and comment on Stories.
-Download and use exercises such as Quantify and Combine.
-Beginning January 1, 2020 access to CI will be via yearly subscription.
+It offers access to my core knowledge about differences between the American and the German business cultures.
+CI is independent of location and time zone.
+Members of your organization enter, exit and re-enter according to their priorities, time limits, and attention span.
+They respond to Surveys and Case Studies, engage with me and their peers via Ask CI, read and comment on Stories, download and use exercises such as Quantify and Combine.
+Access to CI is via yearly subscription.
+Go to CI

 Your management leads global teams.
 Their success is based on colleagues from different cultures collaborating.
 Management needs to understand the cultural drivers influencing success.
 We will address them via three questions: Where do we differ in approaches?
 What problems, and opportunities, do the differences create?
 How do we get them to work for instead of against us?
 Method